NEWSMAKER-Oscar Pistorius, track star turned convicted murderer, set to leave jail | Law-Order

 This time he was successful, and reached the 400m semi-finals and competed for South Africa in the 4x400m relay.
 He also won another three Paralympic medals that year but then, on Feb.
 14, 2013, he shot and killed Steenkamp.

 A gun enthusiast, he told the trial he had believed Steenkamp was an intruder when he shot her several times with ammunition designed to inflict maximum damage to the human body.
 It was an account he repeated over the years.
-He was initially jailed for five years in 2014 for culpable homicide by a high court.
-But the Supreme Court of Appeal in late 2015 found him guilty of the more serious charge of murder after an appeal by prosecutors.
+He was initially jailed for five years in 2014 for culpable homicide.
+That sentence was changed to six years after the Supreme Court of Appeal in late 2015 found him guilty of the more serious charge of murder, later increasing it to 13 years after prosecutors argued the punishment was too lenient.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)